elexis-eu/word-games/backend/README.md

  - Sailence (decimal value)
  - Headword variants (text max 255 characters, separated by /)

+ Reimporting whole file is not viable, in case of error database will have to be cleared  or restarted from last successful line imported.

+### Importing general vocabulary without Lexeme IDs

+Python script **load_data_no_lexeme.py** in *database* folder will import main vocabulary for collocations.
+Filename can be set in *csv_filename* variable, must be in UTF-8 encoding and delimited with character | .

+Before importing define *structures* tuples:
+Four fields  represent:

+    Unique ID, structure code, headword position (1 or 2), text that will be shown in app

+CSV file should have following fields:

+ - Collocation ID (integer)
+ - Structure code ( look structure tuple )
+ - Headword position (1 or 2)
+ - Word 1 (text max 255 characters)
+ - Word 2 (text max 255 characters)
+ - Frequency (integer)
+ - LogDice (decimal value)
+ - Specific weight (integer, adding this number will lower collocation priority after reaching weight limit - 20 by default)
+ - Headword variants (text max 255 characters, separated by /)

- Reimporting file is not viable, in case of error database will have to be cleared before.
+ Reimporting whole file is not viable, in case of error database will have to be cleared or restarted from last successful line imported.

 ### Calculating order values
- After succesful import of vocabulary run Python script **order_by_value.py** in *database* folder to calculcate order values that are used as base for scoring.
+After succesful import of vocabulary run Python script **order_by_value.py** in *database* folder to calculate order values that are used as base for scoring.

 ### Importing collocations levels for SOLO mode
 Run Python script **set_collocations_solo_level_headwords.py** in *database* folder.